docker/docs/quick-start.md

 `-t` flag lets you  tag an image so it can be pushed to a custom repository.
-In the example above, the new image is tagged so it can be pushed to the `ci-infrastructure` repository within the `dtr.yourdomain.com` registry (your local DTR instance).
-This will be important when you need to `push` the customized image to DTR later.
+In the example above, the new image is tagged so it can be pushed to the `ci-infrastructure` repository within the `dtr.yourdomain.com` registry (your local Docker Trusted Registry instance).
+This will be important when you need to `push` the customized image to Docker Trusted Registry later.

 A `docker images` command will now show the custom image alongside the Jenkins image pulled earlier: